 This article provides the importance of fire safety to pharmaceutical and other allied industries.
 Before moving on to Fire Types and Extinguishers, let us look into the basic aspects of fires and safety.

-Industrial Safety considered of utmost importance.
-Safety stands on two important pillars, i.e. Risk and Hazard.
-First thing first, let’s identify the difference between the two.
+Industrial Safety has got utmost importance.
+Safety stands on two most important pillars, i.e. Risk and Hazard.
+Let’s see the difference between the two.

-- Hazard is something that can cause harm or damage to business assets or human.
-Examples include Chemicals, Electricity, Noise, Fire, Stress, working on height or in a confined space, etc.
+Hazard is something that can cause harm or damage to business assets or humans.
+Examples of hazards: Chemicals, Electricity, Noise, Fire, Stress, working on height or in a confined space, etc.

-- Whereas, Risk is the probability or chance of any hazard actually causing the harm.
+Whereas, Risk is the probability of any hazard actually causing harm.
 The risk depends on the ‘n’ number of factors that can put us in danger.
 For example, in a gasoline storage area, an electrical spark can cause harm in terms of fire but the probability of happening incidence is a risk.

 So, we can say that fire is a hazard and poses a potential risk if not addressed properly.
-Anyway, this article focuses on Fire types and Fire Extinguishers and their applicable extinguishers.
+Anyway, this article focuses on Fire types and their applicable extinguishers.

 What Is Fire?
 How It Differs From Flame?